bojand/prop-search/readme.md

 Helper module to search an object for properties and conditions, and returns the array of results.
 We can search for specific boolean values by key and optionally value.
-We can search for existence of keys, or perform a text search, and find results with the text value.
+We can search for existence of keys, or perform a numerical / text search, and find results with the value.
 Finally we can search using a test function.
 All functions returns an array of result objects, which have the format:

 ```js